 Table of Contents

-Preface: Construction Zone: What Is New and Different in This Second Edition?
-Chapter 1: Starting the Journey: From the Beginning and Even Before Chapter 2: The Landscape and Its Signage: Autism Causes and Terms Chapter 3: I Don’t Think We’re in Kansas Anymore, Toto: Diagnosis Chapter 4: Down the Rabbit Hole: Treatments and Research Chapter 5: Everyday Strategies Chapter 6: Education: Joining the Highway Chapter 7: Detours and Bumps: Middle School, High School, and Beyond Chapter 8: Moving From the Driver’s Seat to the Passenger’s Seat: Parental Self-Care and Limits Chapter 9: Siblings, Spouses, and Other Passengers Resources References About the author
+Preface Chapter 1: Starting the Journey: From the Beginning and Even Before Chapter 2: The Landscape and Its Signage: Autism Causes and Terms Chapter 3: I Don’t Think We’re in Kansas Anymore, Toto: Diagnosis Chapter 4: Down the Rabbit Hole: Treatments and Therapies Chapter 5: Everyday Strategies Chapter 6: Education: Joining the Highway Chapter 7: Detours and Bumps: Middle School, High School, and Beyond Chapter 8: Parental Rest Stops and Self-Care Chapter 9: Siblings, Spouses, and Other Passengers Essential Resources About the Author

 Claire E. Hughes-Lynch, Ph.D., is Professor of Elementary and Special Education at the College of Coastal Georgia, USA.
 A Fulbright Scholar to Greece, she has taught in twice-exceptional programs and lives her life in twos—two cats, two dogs, two children (but one husband) across two countries.